- Players and Cards

 - beat the top card of the pile with a higher card of the same suit and play a second card, which may be any card from the player's hand, or

-- The above steps can be repeated until the player finds a card to beat or the pile is empty.
+- continue removing cards from the play pile until it is empty.
+In this case the cards taken from the pile are added to the player's hand.
 A player who empties the pile does not play a card, and the turn passes to the next player.

 - If the play pile is not empty and the player has already declared a trump suit, the player may either